 The following bills and appropriations support the arts & humanities sector.
 Please contact your elected official to express your opinion!
 Here are talking points and legislator contact info.
 Sign up for our emails to receive action alerts.

 HB128, Rep. Handy: "Consumer Ticket Protection Modifications."
-UCA SUPPORTS this bill.
+UCA SUPPORTED, the bill passed both chambers.

 This bill requires that any ticket reseller clearly identify itself as a secondary reseller.
 It requires all resellers to state that the tickets sold by them may be higher than face value, and to provide an itemized breakdown of the resale price.
 It makes it illegal for any ticket reseller to try and impersonate a primary seller, including by using the name of the event, venue, artist, etc. in their domain names.
 It instructs the Division of Consumer Protection to enforce these rules with stiff penalties.

 SB69, Sen. Henderson: "Consumer Ticket Protection Amendments."
-UCA is NEUTRAL on this bill.
+UCA was NEUTRAL, the bill passed both chambers.

 This bill does three important things.
 First, it says that any person may issue up to 10% of their tickets for an event as "restricted" tickets, meaning tickets that cannot be resold (i.e. change tickets from one name to another).
 Second, it says that any venue may denominate up to 10% of the concert and theater events in a given year as "restricted" events, and issue as many restricted tickets for those events as it chooses.
 Third, beginning in 2020, it creates reporting requirements for ticket-issuing organizations who offer restricted tickets.
 Organizations exempt from this bill include: International Film Festivals (Sundance), the NCAA basketball tournament, and official events of any college/university.